Estrela Mountain Dog

 Coat Color And Grooming

-The main colors of the Estrela Mountain Dog include fawn, yellow, and wolf gray with or without white markings, shading, or brindling.
+The main colors of the Estrela Mountain Dog include fawn, yellow, and gray.
+They can have white markings, shading, or brindling.
 Sometimes these colors might mix, but many will be solid.

 Because they tend to have longer coats, the Estrela Mountain Dog can handle colder weather, as they were bred to be herding dogs in the mountains of Portugal.